Leader Stochastic Gradient Descent for Distributed Training of Deep Learning Models: Extension: Leader (Stochastic) Gradient Descent ``L(S)GD'' Algorithm

 Equation~\ref{eq:one} describes the update of any given worker and is comprised of the regular gradient step and two corrective forces (in single-leader setting the third term disappears as $\lambda_G = 0$ then).
 These forces constitute the communication mechanism among the workers and pull all the workers towards the currently best local and global solution to ensure fast convergence.
 As opposed to EASGD, the updates performed by workers in LSGD break the curse of symmetry and avoid convergence decelerations that result from workers being pulled towards the average which is inherently influenced by poorly performing workers.
 In this paper, instead of pulling workers to their averaged parameters, we propose the mechanism of pulling the workers towards the leaders.
 The flavor of the update resembles a particle swarm optimization approach~\cite{488968}, which is not typically used in the context of stochastic gradient optimization for deep learning.
 Our method may therefore be viewed as a dedicated particle swarm optimization approach for training deep learning models in the stochastic setting and parallel computing environment.

 Next we describe the LSGD algorithm in more detail.
 We rely on the collective communication scheme.
-In order to reduce the amount of communication between the workers, it is desired to pull them towards the leaders less often than every iteration.
+In order to reduce the amount of communication between workers, it is desired to update the leaders less frequently than every iteration.
 Also, in practice each worker can have a different speed.
 To prevent waiting for the slower workers and achieve communication efficiency, we implement the algorithm in the asynchronous operation mode.
 In this case, the communication period is determined based on the total number of iterations computed across all workers and the communication is performed every $nl\tau$ or $nl\tau_G$ iterations, where $\tau$ and $\tau_G$ denote local and global communication periods, respectively.
 In practice, we use $\tau_G > \tau$ since communication between workers lying in different groups is more expensive than between workers within one group, as explained above.
 When communication occurs, all workers are updated at the same time (i.e. pulled towards the leaders) in order to take advantage of the collective communication scheme.
-Between communications, workers run their own local SGD optimizers.
-The resulting LSGD method is very simple, and is depicted in Algorithm~\ref{alg:LSGD}.
+Between communications, workers run their own local SGD optimizer to find a better solution nearby the leaders.
+The hyperparameters $\gamma$ and $\gamma_G$ control the overall searching scopes of the workers around their local leaders and global leader, respectively.
+In practice, to encourage the workers to stay inside their search ranges, we pull the workers towards the leaders as well.
+The resulting LSGD method is very simple, and is depicted in Algorithm~\ref{alg:LSGD}. \textbf\textit{{Note that this algorithm is a slight modification of the algorithm from~\cite{DBLP:conf/nips/TengGCCGW19}}}.
+The modification is based on the observation that pulling the workers towards leaders could improve the performance even if the leaders become stale.

 The next section provides a theoretical description of the single-leader batch (LGD) and stochastic (LSGD) variants of our approach.